TobiasLoader/Home/index.md

 #### [1.
 Neural-Network-P5](https://tobiasloader.github.io/Neural-Network-P5)

-NB: As referenced in my Personal Statement, please scroll down to view 'Flag-It-AI-Game' below under 'Projects in Progress', which is the reinforcement learning continuation of this project.
+NB: As referenced in my personal statement, please scroll down to view 'Flag-It-AI-Game' below under 'Projects in Progress', which is the reinforcement learning continuation of this project.

 I originally wrote a python supervised learning neural network over Winter 2018, and converted *[the network to P5](https://tobiasloader.github.io/Neural-Network-P5)* in Spring 2019, as I wanted to be able to include a UI.
 The user can now determine certain properties of the network, such as the number of hidden layers and the number of nodes per layer.